dehowell/tcpdump-vtcodecamp2016/slides.md

 AMQP (RabbitMQ)
 SSH

-^Here are some protocols you have probably heard of.
-These are all application layer protocols and all of them are built on top of TCP.
+^These are some protocols that you have probably encountered, which all define some kind of request and response formats between a client and a server.

+^They don't handle _machine addresses_.
+They assume that their messages arrive intact, with no missing pieces or errors, regardless of length.
+They can just say "This chunk of bits is a message!
+Here ya go!" and trust.

 ---

+# **T**ransmission
+# **C**ontrol
-# Transmission Control Protocol
+# **P**rotocol

-^These protocols don't handle reliability, ordering, error checking on other concerns generic to "sending an ordered stream of bytes over a wire" themselves.
-Instead, they rely on TCP, the transport layer protocol.

-^Most of the time, we get to ignore TCP and just deal with the higher levels.
-But sometimes, you might find that your application starts acting wacky, but you can't tell from the logs, performance metrics look fine in Graphite, and you're ready to rip your hair out.
+^They get those features by virtue of being built on top of TCP.

+^TCP handles chunking bits into _packets_, ordering the packets, doing checksums to catch errors, and all the messy details of keeping the abstraction clean for the application protocol.

+^When we're lucky, we use web servers and libraries that deal with TCP and everything just works!
+But then there are other times...

 ---

-> "Is something wrong with the network?"
+> **Umm,** is something wrong with the network?

-^How many people have ever asked a systems engineer this question?
-And how many systems engineers have been asked this question in a context where it was too vague to be meaningful?

-^Just learning a little bit about this stuff goes a long towards being able to ask better questions and debug faster.
-I'm going to alternate between a little bit of TCP theory and little bit on on working with some networking tools.

-^But first, here are some example situations I've been in where knowing how to analyze TCP traffic could have helped out.
+-- Me, grasping at straws while troubleshooting **production issues**.

+^I got tired of asking this hand-wavey question and feeling like a ding-dong.
+I'm far from an expert, but learning the basics of network troubleshooting has helped me ask way better questions of the systems engineers I work with and get to the bottom of issues faster.

+^My goal today is to teach you just enough TCP theory and some practical tools so that you can do the same.

 ---

-My metrics say my app is fast, but the client says my app is slow!
+# Graphite says my app is **fast**, but a client say that it's **slow**!

-^This happened in the RTB bidder last year, where we didn't have enough Jetty threads and packets were queueing in the Linux networking stack for 50 ms waiting for an acceptor thread to become available.
+^Most libraries that provide response timing for web applications start their timers only after a complete HTTP request has made it into your code.

+^But the TCP packets that make up the request can be queued in your operating system for a long time before that ever happens!

 ---

-Why did Solr get so slow?
+# Why did **Solr** get so slow?

-^There was a CMS release a couple of years ago that unintentionally switched from Solr's binary protocol to their XML protocol - which is much slower.
-We finally found it by noticing that the total data volume flowing between CMS and Solr had gotten much higher.
-Thanks, XML!

----

-Coherence Oh God Why Oh Why Are You Doing That

-^Technically, Coherence does a lot of its stuff with UDP, but tcpdump can still be used to capture UDP traffic, so some of the same techniques apply.
+^At Dealer.com, we use Apache Solr for full-text search over vehicles on our dealership sites.
+We had a release that unintentionally switched our Solr client from using binary serialization to XML.

+^It wasn't obvious from looking at the diff of what changed in the code, but the volume of network traffic jumped substantially for the same number of requests -- XML is big.
+Would have been totally obvious if we looked at TCP packets.

 ---